Syrian revolution: May 2011

-On May 24, Baathist mukhabarat released the tortured and mutilated body of Hamza Ali al-Khateeb to his family members.
-A video of Hamza's mutilated body was uploaded online, triggering large-scale protests in Daraa, during which residents defied the military siege and came out in large numbers to protest against police repression.
+On May 24, Baathist mukhabarat released the mutilated body of Hamza Ali al-Khateeb to his family.
+A video of Hamza's mutilated body was uploaded online, triggering large-scale protests in Daraa, during which residents defied the military siege and came out in large numbers to protest police repression.
 Rezan Mustapha, spokesman of the opposition Kurdish Future Movement party stated: "This video moved not only every single Syrian, but people worldwide.
 It is unacceptable and inexcusable.
 The horrible torture was done to terrify demonstrators and make them stop calling for their demands."